gnachman/iterm2-website/source/applescript.md

                 set background image to "/usr/share/httpd/icons/small/rainbow.png"
                 set name to "New Name"
                 set transparency to 0.5
+                -- The name of the session's profile (different from the session's name, which can -- be changed by editing the Session Title field in Edit Session or by an escape -- sequence).
+Added 10/6/15.
+                write text (profile name)

                 -- is processing means it has received output in the last two seconds. if (is processing) then